Correctness Forensics for Batch Speculative Decoding: Diagnosing the Ragged Tensor Problem: Design Space Analysis

-\paragraph{\ding{55}~Rollback Approach (speculation waste).} After each verification step, all sequences are truncated to the batch’s minimum accepted length~\citep{wolf-etal-2020-transformers,rollback}.
-This guarantees alignment but discards correctly verified tokens from faster sequences.
+\paragraph{\ding{55}~Rollback Approach (speculation waste).} After each verification step, all sequences are truncated to the batch's minimum accepted length~\citep{wolf-etal-2020-transformers,rollback}.
+This keeps the batch aligned, but it throws away additional verified tokens that faster sequences had already accepted.
 As batch size grows and acceptance-rate variance widens, the waste compounds; in the extreme, one persistently rejecting sequence forces single-token progress for the entire batch.
 In effect, throughput collapses to that of the worst-performing sequence, undermining speculative gains and rendering the approach impractical at larger scales.
+A variant approach, employed by vLLM's v0 engine, avoids truncation through \emph{batch expansion}: each sequence is duplicated $K$ times with progressively longer draft prefixes (e.g., $[t_1], [t_1, t_2], \ldots$), all verified in a single forward pass.
+While this preserves accepted tokens, it incurs $K\times$ redundant computation and memory overhead that scales with both batch size and draft length.
+At scale, this memory explosion caused GPU out-of-memory failures, ultimately leading to the deprecation of batch expansion in vLLM v1 (see Appendix~\ref{app:batchverify} for details).